puppetlabs/puppetlabs-websphere_application_server/README.md

 The name of the profile.
 The directory that gets created will be named this.

 Example: `PROFILE_DMGR_01` or `dmgrProfile01`.
 Recommended to keep this alpha-numeric.

 ##### `user`

 String.
 Defaults to `$::websphere_application_server::user`

-The user that should "own" this profile.
+The user that should own this profile.

 ##### `group`

 String.
 Defaults to `$::websphere_application_server::group`

-The group that should "own" this profile.
+The group that should own this profile.

 ##### `dmgr_host`

 String.
 Defaults to `$::fqdn`

 The address for this DMGR system.
 Should be an address that other hosts can connect to.

 ##### `template_path`

 String.
 Must be an absolute path.
-Defaults to `${instance_base}/profileTemplates/dmgr`
+Defaults to `${instance_base}/profileTemplates/dmgr`.

 Should point to the full path to profile templates for creating the profile.

 ##### `options`

 String.
-Defaults to `-create -profileName ${profile_name} -profilePath
-${profile_base}/${profile_name} -templatePath ${_template_path} -nodeName
-${node_name} -hostName ${::fqdn} -cellName ${cell}`
+Defaults to `-create -profileName ${profile_name} -profilePath ${profile_base}/${profile_name} -templatePath ${_template_path} -nodeName ${node_name} -hostName ${::fqdn} -cellName ${cell}`.

 These are the options that are passed to `manageprofiles.sh` to create the profile.

 ##### `manage_service`

 Boolean.
 Defaults to `true`.
 Specifies whether the service for the DMGR profile should be managed by this defined type instance.
 In IBM terms, this is `startManager.sh` and `stopManager.sh`

-If set to `false`, the service should be managed via the `websphere_application_server::profile::service` defined type by the user.
+If set to `false`, the service is managed via the `websphere_application_server::profile::service` defined type.

 ##### `manage_sdk`

 Boolean.
 Defaults to `false`.
-Specifies whether SDK versions should be managed by this defined type instance or not.
-Essentially, when managed here, it will set the default SDK for servers created under this profile.
+Specifies whether SDK versions should be managed by this defined type instance.
+When managed here, it sets the default SDK for servers created under this profile.

 ##### `sdk_name`

 String.
 The SDK name to set if `manage_sdk` is `true`.
-This parameter is _required_ if `manage_sdk` is true.
+This parameter is required if `manage_sdk` is true.
 By default, it has no value set.

 Example: `1.71_64`

 Refer to the details for the `websphere_sdk` resource type for more information.

 ##### `collect_nodes`

 Boolean.
 Defaults to `true`.

 Specifies whether to collect exported `websphere_node` resources.
 This is useful for instances where unmanaged servers export `websphere_node` resources to dynamically add themselves to a cell.

 Refer to the details for the `websphere_node` resource type for more information.

 ##### `collect_web_servers`